gbellocchi/richie-docs/source/richie-sld-toolchain/index.rst

 ============
 Introduction
 ============
-The :smallcap:`Richie toolchain` is a :bolditalic:`System-Level Design (SLD) toolchain` that automates and simplifies the hardware-software *assembling* and *specialization* of accelerator-rich HeSoCs.
+The :smallcap:`Richie SLD toolchain` is a :bolditalic:`System-Level Design (SLD) toolchain` that automates and simplifies the hardware-software *assembling* and *specialization* of accelerator-rich HeSoCs.
 The *toolchain* comprises a set of Python-based tools, which enables the seamless and rapid composition of accelerators into full-fledged accelerator-rich HeSoCs, from a *high-level description*.